Introduction

 Trade in food, feed and drink

-• Exports of highly processed foods increased by 30% in real term value to £14.9 billion.
+• Exports of highly processed foods increased by £1.3 billion in real term value to £14.6 billion.

-• Exports of lightly processed foods increased by 17% to £8.2 billion.
+• Exports of lightly processed foods decreased by £0.18 billion to £8.0 billion.

-• Imports of highly processed foods increased by 23% to £22.1 billion.
+• Imports of highly processed foods increased by £2.9 billion to £24.1 billion.

 About trade in food, feed and drink